PRINCE2 Foundation was the first project management certification that I took. Then I went on to Practitioner.

 Here’s one of my top study tips: You are not penalized for a wrong answer.
 If you don’t know the answer, just guess.

 Mark the question for review and come back to it later.
-Remember, the pass rate is only 55%.
+Remember, the pass rate is only 60% for both Practitioner and Foundation exams.
 If you are consistently scoring 80% or more, you have a little wiggle room to play with.

 11. Don’t panic!

 I have taken professional exams on and off throughout my career, but if you’ve been out of education for some time, you might not have sat a timed test for many years.